imdbmi/imdbmi.github.io/index.md

 ## Age

+Let's now turn our focus to another simple yet widely used metric to determine the diversity of a community - age.
+Some may be thinking that a film representing a diverse age group may be relatable and resonate with a larger audience thus leading to a higher chance of success on the market.
+So the *myth* we want to find out is

 > Would a more diverse cast in terms of age help achieve higher box office revenues?

 In this part we will try to see if this is just a myth or another secret key to achieve success on the silver screen.